-Tips for Traveling to Ethiopia and Gondar, our sister city.
+Tips for Travel to Ethiopia and Gondar, Our Sister City

 Fasil Castle, Gondar

 Timkat, Celebration, Gondar

 Visas: For information on visa requirements and to download a visa application, please visit the Ethiopian Embassy website (here). https://www.passportsandvisas.com/embassy-consulate/ethiopia

 International Air Transportation: